 Obsessive Compulsive Disorder

 Obsessive-compulsive disorder (OCD) is a mental disorder in which people feel burdened by unwanted thoughts or forced to repeat troublesome actions.
 Unwanted thoughts, called obsessions, often include unreasonable fear of dirt or germs.
 Another common obsession involves fear of losing control and hurting oneself or others.
 Patients usually feel a need to perform repeated actions, called compulsions, to prevent harmful events.
 Some wash their hands excessively to avoid infection from germs.
 Many check faucets or stoves repeatedly to be sure they are turned off.
 Still others may engage in counting rituals or excessive prayers.

-people with OCD can't dismiss the thoughts as irrational.
+Research has shown that the things people with OCD worry about are the same things that everyone worries about.
+The difference is that people with OCD can't dismiss the thoughts as irrational.
 The fact that the worries don't away, rather they cause undue distress is a key feature of the disorder.

 Most people have certain routines and habits they find comforting.
 For example, a person may like to get dressed or prepare meals in a certain way.
 But most people can change their routines when necessary.
 People with obsessive-compulsive disorder feel unable to change, even though they know that their obsessions and compulsions are unrealistic.

 OCD can start at any age although it is usually first seen in childhood, adolescence, or early adulthood.
 Although the disorder may be episodic, left untreated OCD can escalate in severity over time.
 OCD affects two to four percent of the population worldwide.
 According to the National Institute of Mental Health, OCD affects four million adult Americans.